Gnonpi/gnonpy-blog/pel-blog/content/blog/from-pip-to-poetry.md

 ## Virtualenvs as toolbox

 One cool thing,
-you can use things inside virtualenv without activating it.
+you can use things that are inside your virtualenv without activating it.
 For example:
 ```shell
 $ virtualenv my_venv